Eluinhost/teamspeak-channel-creator/README.md

 Teamspeak bot for creating channels for user.
 When a user joins the specific channel and has one of the server groups a channel will be created for them.
-Channels are permanent and passworded, the password is sent to the user and they are also given the specified channel group
+Channels are passworded, the password is sent to the user and they are also given the specified channel group.

+Copy config.example.json to config.json and edit it to your liking.

+config.json explanation:

     {
       "address": "uhc.gg",  // address to connect to